stolostron/rhacm-docs/install/supported_clouds.md

 ## Configuring kubectl
 {: #kubectl}

-From each cloud provider documentation, you might need to learn how configure your `kubectl`.
+From vendor documentation previously listed, you might need to learn how configure your `kubectl`.
 You must have `kubectl` installed.

-Each cloud provider process to configure `kubectl` is different, so view the product documentation for details.
+When you [Import an existing cluster](../manage_cluster/import.md), view the cloud provider product documentation for details.